tjdraper/template-sync/readme.md

 Template Sync is compatible with both ExpressionEngine 2 (testing with 2.10.1) and ExpressionEngine 3.0.0.
 However it has not been tested in a production environment with EE 3 so you should test thoroughly and MAKE SURE YOU HAVE DATABASE BACKUPS!

+## Special note on EE 2 Version

+This version would have and could have gone 1.0.0, but with the release of ExpressionEngine 3, I’m doing this legacy branch so I can do cool stuff for EE 3 and not support EE 2.
+But I wanted to leave this as is for EE 2 site that still exist and even still need to be started on an older and more stable version of EE.
+This version works well for both EE 2 and 3 for what it does so don’t be afraid to use it.

 ## Installing

 EE2: